-Covid antiviral medicines have been available in New Zealand for several months now, on prescription from your doctor.
-They have recently been reclassified by Ministry of Health so that they are now available after a consultation with your pharmacist.
+Covid antiviral medicines are available in New Zealand on prescription from your doctor or a consultation with your pharmacist.
 There are a lot of medicine interactions that need to be managed as part of the consultation to ensure these medicines are safe for you to take.

-These new antivirals are specific for Covid infections.
-They have been shown to reduce the chance of you being so sick with Covid that you need to go to hospital.
-They are really effective, and reduce your chances by up to 90% if started within a few days of your Covid symptoms.
-It is worth understanding the process in case you or someone you know will benefit from taking them.
+Specifically designed, they have been shown to reduce the chance of you being so sick with Covid that you need to go to hospital.
+They can reduce your chances by up to 90% if started within a few days of Covid symptoms.

 In New Zealand PHARMAC decide on the criteria for funding medicines.
 They determine what medicines are funded and sometimes (like with the Covid antivirals) they are only funded for people in certain circumstances.
 The Covid antivirals are very expensive and so it is important that they are used for the people who will benefit most.
 In New Zealand they are funded for people who are most at risk from becoming really unwell from Covid.
 Many people, especially vaccinated young healthy persons, will usually produce their own immune response and fight off the Covid infection by themselves.
 They are unlikely to benefit from the antivirals.